BAH After Getting Married

 Housing Allowance During Basic Training

-Yes, married soldiers will receive BAH in basic training.
+Answer: Yes, married soldiers will receive BAH in basic training.
 While you are in training, BAH will be based on your rank and the zip code where your dependents live.
-You can look up the rate here:

 When you go to basic training, be sure to take the appropriate paperwork so your pay will be set up correctly (marriage certificate and birth certificates for all children under 18).
-You may also be required to take a copy of your rental agreement or lease, if applicable.
+If applicable, you may also be required to take a copy of your rental agreement or lease.

 BAH When ETSing

-I have a question that need to be answered to the best of someone’s ability.
-I was just wondering, my husband is currently ETSing out of the Army.
-We are about 3 weeks from going home so its coming close, but we were wondering when we will receive our BAH again because I know that we should receive it 1 last time in March’s payday.
+Question: I have a question that needs to be answered to the best of someone’s ability.
+My husband is currently ETSing out of the Army.
+We are about three weeks from going home, so it is coming close, but we were wondering when we will receive our BAH again because I know that we should receive it one last time in March’s paycheck.
 So how soon will we receive the BAH after we leave here?